ethereum/eth-wiki/eπ-programme.md

 - 64 GB fast memory card;
 - PSU.

-We expect you guys to be the ones to run the install (http://wikijs.ethereum.wiki/Raspberry-Pi-instructions).
+We expect you guys to be the ones to run the install (Raspberry-Pi-instructions).

 Your node will be placed on both our public and curated node lists, and aside from allowing us to show dots all over the world, will help us better understand network dynamics and emergent effects stemming from our propagation strategies.